jameshughes89/cs101/site/assignments/zombies/zombies.rst

 ==================================

 There are many functions already completed within the assignment 2 notebook file.
 These functions provide important functionality for the assignment.
-They contains ideas that you are likley not familiar with, but do spend some time going over the code to see if you can get a high-level idea of what each is doing.
+They contains ideas that you are likely not familiar with, but do spend some time going over the code to see if you can get a high-level idea of what each is doing.

 Get used to looking at code that is not yours, using unfamiliar ideas, and trying to figure out what existing code does.